A Time for Remembrance and Gratitude

 By Will Johnson

-While the day marks the unofficial start of summer – along with all the outdoor activities associated with the season – it’s imperative to note the day is not about BBQ, the lake, pool or even the end of a long school year.
+While the day marks the unofficial start of summer, this year will be quite different thanks to COVID-19.
+All outdoor activities associated with the season will most likely see a decrease in crowds due to the virus.
+Still, it’s imperative to note the day is not about BBQ, the lake, pool or even the end of a long school year.

 The freedoms, the rights and the privileges we cherish and hold so dear were all paid for with the blood of our fallen military servicemen and women.
 Memorial Day is a day set aside to honor these brave men and women who perished while serving in the United States Armed Forces.